-As of the quarter ended March 31, 2014 and until April 25, 2014, New Mountain Finance AIV Holdings Corporation ("AIV Holdings") was a Delaware corporation that was originally incorporated on March 11, 2011.
-Subsequent to the quarter ended March 31, 2014, AIV Holdings was dissolved on April 25, 2014, which is discussed further below.
+Until April 25, 2014, New Mountain Finance AIV Holdings Corporation ("AIV Holdings") was a Delaware corporation that was originally incorporated on March 11, 2011.
+AIV Holdings was dissolved on April 25, 2014.
 Guardian AIV, a Delaware limited partnership, was AIV Holdings' sole stockholder.
 AIV Holdings was a closed-end, non-diversified management investment company that was regulated as a BDC under the 1940 Act.
 As such, AIV Holdings was obligated to comply with certain regulatory requirements.
 AIV Holdings was treated, and complied with the requirements to qualify annually, as a RIC under the Code.